BennetvdBroek/Thesis-Capsule-Network-code/README.md

 # Thesis-Capsule-Network-code
-This contains the code used in my thesis: "THE EFFECTIVENESS OF  CONVOLUTIONAL NEURAL  NETWORKS AND CAPSULE  NETWORKS FOR MEDICAL WASTE  CLASSIFICATION"
+This contains the code used in my thesis: "The effectiveness of convolutional neural networks and capsule networks for medical waste classification"